 The Haller Global Honors Fellowship program is exclusive to Pitt Business Honors Program students.
 Students accepted into the program are provided a $4,000 Haller Global Honors scholarship.
 The use of this scholarship award is solely for this program and cannot be transferred.

-Final program costs and will be available by February 15.
+Final program costs will be available by March 1.

 Remember that your lifestyle and spending choices can greatly affect the amount of money you'll need while abroad.
 Visit our budgeting page for more information.